Living with Bats

 The presence of bats in buildings can be detected in several ways.
 At dusk, when bats leave roosts to feed, they may be seen exiting through eaves, vents, or from behind shutters or siding.
 Noise from large colonies may also announce their presence.
 Droppings and dark brown stains may appear near eaves and beneath entrance holes and roosts.
 Bat droppings (guano) are easily crushed, revealing shiny bits of undigested insects.
 Droppings are never white or chalky in appearance, like the droppings of birds.

 A bat that enters a home can often be removed easily.
 Closing off doorways to the room containing the bat and opening a window will usually prompt the bat to fly outside.
 A large jar or cardboard box may also be used to remove a bat.
 Move toward the bat slowly so that it is not startled and gently place the can over it.
 Slide stiff paper or cardboard under the opening, using it as a lid when removing the bat.
 Wear heavy leather gloves when removing a bat by hand.
 Bats, like all wild animals, may bite when handled and should not be removed bare-handed.
-Remember that bats, like other mammals, may be a source of rabies.
-The rabies virus is found in saliva and may be transmitted through the bite of an infected animal.
+Remember that bats, like other mammals, may carry rabies.
+If a mammal is infected, the rabies virus is found in saliva and may be transmitted through the a bite.
 If you are accidentally bitten while handling a bat, make sure the bat is saved for examination.
 Immediately wash the bite with soap and water and seek prompt medical advice.
 Non-bite exposures can also occur and should be treated in the same manner as a bite.
-A non-bite exposure occurs when saliva or brain tissue from an infected animal enters scratches, abrasions, open wounds, or mucous membranes (nose, mouth, eyes).
+A non-bite exposure occurs when saliva or brain tissue from an infected mammal enters scratches, abrasions, open wounds, or mucous membranes (nose, mouth, eyes).

-Most colonies of bats are small and often remain unnoticed for many years.
-Large colonies residing in an attic or wall may become a nuisance because of noise and unsightly guano accumulations.
-Eviction and exclusion of roosting bats are the only safe, permanent solutions to a nuisance problem.
+Most colonies of bats are small and can remain unnoticed for years without causing any issues for a homeowner.
+Large colonies residing in an attic or wall may become a conflict because of noise or undesired guano accumulations.
+Eviction and exclusion of roosting bats are the only safe, permanent solutions to a conflict.

-One of the simplest techniques for solving nuisance problems is letting the bats exit on their own and then preventing their re-entry to the roost.
+One of the simplest techniques for solving human/bat conflicts is letting the bats exit on their own and then preventing their re-entry to the roost.
 Little brown bats do not spend the winter in buildings, so bat-proofing can be done after they travel to their winter roost site.
-Big brown bats usually travel to other roosts also, but they have been known to use building roosts in winter.
-If nuisance problems involve big brown bats or if rapid exclusion is necessary, the first step is to find the exit(s) by watching the bats emerge at dusk.
+Big brown bats usually travel to other roosts also, but they have been known to use buildings as winter roosts.
+If conflicts involve big brown bats or if rapid exclusion is necessary, the first step is to find the exit(s) by watching the bats emerge at dusk.
 Stains from body oils or droppings may help pinpoint exits.
-The best practice is to seal up the opening between October and April, when bats are underground and not present.
-At a minimum, exclusion should not be done from the beginning of June through mid-August, as flightless young may be trapped and die in the roost, causing severe odor problems.

 A simple one-way exclusion gate can be made using half-inch polypropylene structural-grade bird netting.
 During the day, hang the netting around the exits, using staples or duct tape.
 The netting should be attached several inches above the exits and extend at least 2 feet to either side and below the exit.
 The sides may be attached, but the bottom must hang free.
 As bats leave to feed, they will drop out of the roost unhindered.
 When they return, they will be unable to fly directly into the roost.
 These exclusion nets should be left in place for 3 or 4 nights to insure that no bats remain in the roost.
 After exclusion, the openings can be repaired when convenient.
 Caulk, fine screen, and oakum (petroleum-soaked rope) are all easy items to use for sealing openings.